Comment on page

-Build trust and credibility by expressing empathy and caring, competence and expertise, honesty and openness, commitment and dedication
+- 1.Build rapport by expressing empathy and respect, competence and expertise, honesty and openness, as well as commitment and dedication

-Acknowledge uncertainty, validate concern, and explain the process in place to find answers
+- 2.Acknowledge uncertainty, validate concerns, and explain the processes in place to find answers

-Be prepared to answer questions about safety and expectations moving forward.
+- 3.Be prepared to answer questions about safety and expectations moving forward.

-A useful paradigm to keep in mind during these sorts of interactions is set forth by Harvard Law School Professors Douglas Stone, Bruce Patton, and Sheila Heen in their New York Times-bestselling book Difficult Conversations.
+A useful paradigm to keep in mind during these interactions is set forth by Harvard Law School Professors Douglas Stone, Bruce Patton, and Sheila Heen in their New York Times-bestselling book Difficult Conversations.

 In studying a variety of conversations, they found:

 An underlying structure to what’s going on, and understanding this structure, in itself, is a powerful first step in improving how we deal with these conversations.
 It turns out that no matter what the subject, our thoughts and feelings fall into the same three categories, or ‘conversations.’
 And in each of these conversations we make predictable errors that distort our thoughts and feelings, and get us into trouble.

 1. The Facts Conversation.
 In discussions about COVID-19, this would encapsulate concepts like R0 or the anticipated impact of physical distancing on reducing transmission.
 This knowledge is critical for us as future physicians.
 Given our own biases as physicians-in-training (perhaps including, among other things, our personality types, coping styles, and our training), our go-to approach to uncertain or challenging situations is often to return to the facts.
 However, no matter how convincing the evidence, facts alone are not enough to fully connect with listeners.